Waxing vs. threading eyebrows—here's what you need to know

 Along with the hair, waxing can remove a small amount of skin.
 If you’ve got sensitive skin or are worried about an allergic reaction, threading might be the safer choice.
 Dermatologists also recommend threading to gals who use acne medication or topical retinoids.

-Threading is an ancient technique and requires only a piece of string and some talent to do.
+Threading requires only a piece of string and some talent to do.
 The threader twists the thread and moves it back and forth against the skin, which pulls out the hairs.
 It’s like tweezing, but at lightning speed.
 The whole process takes about 15 minutes or less, and you’ll walk away with defined eyebrows and smooth skin around them.

 Threading is the more precise method, since the threader removes the hairs row by row and the string can pull out super-fine hairs.
 Fewer salons offer threading than waxing, though, so finding a place might be tough depending on where you live.